1,000+ Opportunities

 Learn about what expenses the Supporting Arts Grant Program funds can and can’t be used for.
 Artist Fellowship Program Connecticut Arts Endowment Fund Elizabeth L Mahaffey Fellowship Every Child Art Experience Strategic Partnership Grant 450 Columbus Boulevard, Ste 5 © 2026 CT. gov - Connecticut's Official State Website

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit arts organizations and municipal arts departments located in Connecticut.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit arts organizations and municipal arts departments located in Connecticut.
+Confirm the full requirements in the official notice before applying.